Fatimid Caliphate: Conquest of Egypt and transfer of the Caliphate to Cairo

 Architectural fragment from a bathhouse in al-Fustat, 11th century CE (pre-1168 CE).
 Museum of Islamic Art, Cairo, 12880.

 Once Egypt was sufficiently pacified and the new capital was ready, Jawhar sent for al-Mu'izz in Ifriqiya.
-The caliph, his court, and his treasury, departed from al-Mansuriyya in fall 972, traveling by land but shadowed by the Fatimid navy sailing along the coast.
+The caliph, his court, and his treasury, departed from al-Mansuriyya in fall 972, travelling by land but shadowed by the Fatimid navy sailing along the coast.
 After making triumphant stops in major cities along the way, the caliph arrived in Cairo on 10 June 973.
 Like other royal capitals before it, Cairo was constructed as an administrative and palatine city, housing the palaces of the caliph and the official state mosque, Al-Azhar Mosque.
 In 988, the mosque also became an academic institution that was central in the dissemination of Isma'ili teachings.
 Until the last years of the Fatimid Caliphate, the economic centre of Egypt remained Fustat, where most of the general population lived and traded.

 Under the Fatimids, Egypt became the centre of an empire that included at its peak parts of North Africa, Sicily, the Levant (including Transjordan), the Red Sea coast of Africa, Tihamah, Hejaz, Yemen, with its most remote territorial reach being Multan (in modern-day Pakistan).
 Egypt flourished, and the Fatimids developed an extensive trade network both in the Mediterranean and in the Indian Ocean.
 Their trade and diplomatic ties, extending all the way to China under the Song Dynasty, eventually determined the economic course of Egypt during the High Middle Ages.
 The Fatimid focus on agriculture further increased their riches and allowed the dynasty and the Egyptians to flourish.
 The use of cash crops and the propagation of the flax trade allowed Fatimids to import other items from various parts of the world.
 The Fatimids built upon some of the bureaucratic foundations laid by the Ikhshidids and the old Abbasid imperial order.
 The office of the wazir (vizier), which existed under the Ikhshidids, was soon revived under the Fatimids.
 The first to be appointed to this position was the Jewish convert Ya'qub ibn Killis, who was elevated to this office in 979 by al-Mu'izz's successor al-Aziz.
 The office of the vizier became progressively more important over the years, as the vizier became the intermediary between the caliph and the large bureaucratic state that he ruled.